Profitec Pro 700 Espresso Machine Review: A Latte Lover’s Dream

 When you wet the puck, the coffee grounds are less likely to become damaged or disturbed when full pressure is introduced.
 This subsequently decreases the risk of poor extraction, and improves the sensory profile of your espresso.

 Then there’s a final bonus: a rotary pump is much quieter than a vibratory pump.
 So if you’ve got a light sleeper in the house, this upgrade might be well worth it.

 Hello, what’s with the boilers?

-At the centre of the Pro 700 are the two stainless steel boilers, a 2-litre steam boiler and a 0.75-litre brew boiler.
+At the center of the Pro 700 are the two stainless steel boilers, a 2-liter steam boiler and a 0.75-liter brew boiler.
 With dedicated boilers for brewing and steaming, you’re able to pull a shot of espresso and froth milk at the same time.
 This is the main advantage of dual boiler espresso machines because serious coffee enthusiasts know that having both ready simultaneously is crucial for that perfect latte or cappuccino.

 Both boilers have independent PID temperature control.
 As compared with older espresso machines with pressure stats, a PID is a significant upgrade.
 It guarantees more accurate brewing and steaming temperatures with greater precision, so you’ll see far fewer temperature fluctuations.
 A steady temperature is crucial for shot consistency, and it’s instrumental if you like experimenting with different coffee and roast levels.